dcartist/how-to-present/README.md

 - Practice your presentation with other people and get their feedback
 - Record yourself doing your presentation to get an understanding of how others will see you
-- Don't just read off your README/Slides they are just a guide to help with the story that you are telling.
 - Take pauses, and don't rush through everything.
 - Clean your code and and leave comments
 - Having screen shots or code snippets of certain code is a good thing.
 Using things like: